theoradusz/theoradusz.github.io/content/blog/flan.md

 +++
 date = '2025-07-10T08:30:20+09:00'
 draft = false
-title = 'Simple french "flan aux oeufs" (egg custard cream)' tags = ['recipe']
+title = 'simple french "flan aux oeufs" (egg custard cream)' tags = ['recipe']
 +++
 I miss simple french foods, and some are almost impossible to find in japanese supermarkets.
 Here is a very simple dessert that is actually quite similar to japanese *purin* (プリン), but there is definitely a slighy difference in the taste!
 It is also cheaper and healthier to make yourself, and almost impossible to fail.